jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 between `videoServer` and `person1`, representing data link activity at *service* level.

 An other phenomenon can also be observed in the video.
-We can see *protocol* level data link activity between `person2` and the other nodes.
+There is *protocol* level data link activity between `person2` and the other nodes.
 This is, because frames are also received in the physical layer of `person2`, but they are dropped at data link layer level because they are not addressed to `person2`.